superernie77/spring-netflix-stack-playground/README.md

 # spring-netflix-stack-playground
-Demo application using the Netflix stack (Zuul, Hystrix, Eureka, Feign)
+A simple guestbook application implemented with the Spring-Boot and the Spring-Netflix-Stack (Zuul, Hystrix, Eureka, Feign).

-All applications are build with Spring-Boot and Maven.
+All applications can be build with Maven.
 Run
 ```
 mvn install
 ```